 However, while most are familiar with the concept of a passive income rental property, few are actually aware of just how good of an investment they can be.
-Of course the right property will attract tenants with monthly cash flow, but it is important to note that the benefits of a rental property extend far beyond that of the capital they bring in.
-In fact, you could argue that the cash flow is an added bonus, coming in a close second to tax benefits.
+Of course, the right property will attract tenants with monthly cash flow, but it is important to note that the benefits of a rental property extend far beyond that of the capital they bring in.
+In fact, you could argue that the cash flow is a bonus, coming in a close second to passive income tax benefits.
 For what it’s worth, the tax benefits associated with a passive income property can very well be the most attractive asset sought out by landlords.

 Everyone knows how profitable the right passive income property in the ideal location can be, but the same properties often coincide with more impressive tax benefits and deductions.
-However, far too many investors overlook the deductions they can make when it comes time to file their taxes.
-Having said that, approaching tax season with an acute attention to detail and an understanding of the deductions awarded to passive income investors can mean the difference between a profitable rental property and losing money on your real estate venture.
+However, far too many investors overlook the deductions they can make when filing their taxes.
+Having said that, approaching tax season with acute attention to detail and an understanding of the deductions awarded to passive income investors can mean the difference between a profitable rental property and losing money on your real estate venture.

-If you own a rental property, investor or not, you are entitled to certain deductions by the Internal Revenue Service (IRS).
+If you own a rental property, investor or not, you are entitled to certain deductions by the IRS.
 That said, nobody is going to hold your hand and tell you which deductions you can legally make; it’s up to you to familiarize yourself with them.
-So whether you are a passive income investor yourself, or are simply curious as to which deductions landlords can make come tax time, here are a few of the passive income tax benefits you won’t want to miss out on:
+So whether you are a passive income investor yourself or are simply curious as to which deductions landlords can make come tax time, here are a few of the passive income tax benefits you won’t want to miss out on:

-2. Repairs: Slightly more ambiguous than their interest deduction counterpart, repairs can only be deducted in the event that they are ordinary, necessary, and reasonable in amount.
+Slightly more ambiguous than their interest deduction counterpart, repairs can only be deducted if they are ordinary, necessary, and reasonable in amount.
 That said, repairs can only be deducted in the year in which they are made.
-Common repairs that can be deducted from your taxes come April are fixing leaks, repainting, plastering, replacing broken windows and fixing floors.
+Common repairs that can be deducted from your taxes come April: fixing leaks, repainting, plastering, replacing broken windows, and fixing floors.

 It is important to note, however, that repairs and improvements are not one in the same; there are slight differences between the two.
 As a passive income investor, it is in your best interest to differentiate between repairs and improvements.
 For clarification, I would like to refer you to how the IRS defines an improvement:

-4. Home Office: Passive income investors, not unlike most professionals that work from home, are allowed to deduct their home office; provided it meets the minimal criteria.
+Passive income investors, not unlike most professionals that work from home, are allowed to deduct their home office, provided it meets the minimal criteria.
 What’s more, this deduction helps both renters and homeowners.
-You can deduct your home office whether you on the home it is in or are simply renting it.
+You can deduct your home office whether you own the home it is in or are simply renting it.
 However, like every other deduction on this list, the home office must meet certain requirements to qualify for a deduction.

 According to NOLO, “the home office deduction is available only if you are running a bona fide business.”
 That means any work dedicated to your passive income property from the confines of your own home can’t be a hobby.
 “If the IRS decides that you are indulging a hobby rather than trying to earn a profit, it won’t let you take the home office deduction.”